sepiariver/modxrenderer/README.md

 ### Slim DI Container

-When initializing the MODXRenderer, the first argument is required—it must be an array with the following required elements:
+When initializing MODXRenderer, the first argument is required—it must be an array with the following elements:

 - 'template_path' => absolute path to the filesystem location of your template files
 - 'chunk_path' => absolute path to the filesystem location of your "Chunk" template files

-In the following example, an array of "site settings" is passed to the renderer.
-These are globally available values, which will be populated into placeholders with a double "++" token.
+In this example, an optional array of "site settings" is passed to the renderer.
+These values will be made globally-available in the parsed template and Chunks, via placeholders with a double "++" token.

 ```
 $container['renderer'] = function($c) {
     $settings = $c->get('settings');
-    return new MODXRenderer\MODXRenderer($settings['renderer'], $settings['site']);
+    return new SepiaRiver\MODXRenderer($settings['renderer'], $settings['site']);
 };
 ```

 ### render()

-The way to use MODXRenderer in a Slim app is to call the `render()` method, which takes a PSR-7 `Response` object, and a template name.
+The most predictable pattern in which to use MODXRenderer in a Slim app is to call the `render()` method in a route closure.
+The method takes a PSR-7 `Response` object, which the Slim route provides, and a template name.

 Example: